-We recognized non-cash stock based compensation expense for options granted as a component of both research and development expense and general and administrative expense totaling \$0.5 million for the six month period ended June 30, 2002, compared to a credit of (\$0.4) million for the six month period ended June 30, 2001.
-The change was primarily the result of fluctuations in the market price of our common stock period to period.
+We recognized non-cash stock based compensation expense for options granted as a component of both research and development expense and general and administrative expense totaling \$0.1 million for the nine month period ended September 30, 2002, compared to \$9,000 for the nine month period ended September 30, 2001.
+The change was primarily the result of fluctuations in the market price of our common stock period to period as well as the impact of the reversal of previously expensed options returned to the company due to employee turnover.
 There will also continue to be future non-cash charges for the amortization of deferred compensation related to options granted to employees and non-employees.